Graylog2/graylog2-server/README.md

 Feel free to contribute to this collection of helpers by forking the repository and submitting a pull request.
 Thanks!

 ## Release History
+* 0.0.19 Add webpack config to compile typescript code in plugins.
 * 0.0.18 Removing now unneeded shared bundle.
 * 0.0.17 Bugfix, using absolute filename for build config.
 * 0.0.16 Adding build config file including option specifying location of Graylog server repo checkout.